jamiekang/HTML-CSS-JavaScript/README.md

 # HTML-CSS-JavaScript
-HTML, CSS and JavaScript
-by The Hong Kong University of Science and Technology Prof. David Rossiter
+HTML, CSS and JavaScript by Prof. David Rossiter, The Hong Kong University of Science and Technology (Coursera, 2016.06)